 The bills are not asking for the trapping industry to end.

 The bills are not asking for an increase in fees for trapping licenses.

 These bills have no relationship to PETA or Humane Society agendas.

 Thousands of responsible trappers in Minnesota and other states have proven that they can effectively use body grip traps without killing dogs.
 Many states, including Wisconsin, require these methods.
 Wisconsin requires body grip traps to be checked daily, even if they are elevated, to prevent poorly caught animals from suffering in the trap for so long.

-It's only a small minority of MN trappers who are causing this problem, but they won't improve until the law is changed.
+It's only a small minority of MN trappers who are causing this problem, but they won't stop killing dogs until the law is changed.

 We think passing these bills will have the following effects: